 As an educator Tracy has served as a teaching artist for recent immigrants at the International Center in New York, and has guest directed at Fordham University and NYU’s Strasberg institute.
-Currently she works as a playwriting coach, and deviser with incarcerated and other at-risk youth.
+Currently she works as a playwriting coach, and deviser with incarcerated and refugee populations.

 Francis has spoken on panels at the Arts in One World Conference (Brown University), Theatre In Conflict Zones Conference (LaMama), Cultural Diplomacy and Global Performance Convening (Georgetown University) “Re-Orient Forum” Golden Thread Productions.